 Applicants who submit a letter will be notified of opportunities for one-on-one coaching and proposal development support during the month of November.
 Students who do not write a letter of intent may still submit a final proposal.
 All students submitting a proposal must meet with a CCE staff member in order for their application to be considered.

-Letters of Intent (due November 8, 2019) should include the following:
+Letters of Intent (DUE DATE - November 15, 2021) should include the following:

 - Student name and contact information